openedx/edx-documentation/en_us/course_authors/source/video/video_uploads.rst

 Uploading Videos in Studio
 ###########################

-After a video administrator works with the edX media team to complete :ref:`preliminary setup<Video Getting Started>` for the entire institution, individual course teams can begin to upload video files for their courses in Studio.
+After a video administrator works with edX partner support to complete :ref:`preliminary setup<Video Getting Started>` for the entire institution, individual course teams can begin to upload video files for their courses in Studio.
 This section describes the specifications met by successful video